NORDIC STOCKS - Factors to watch on Jan 14

-HELSINKI Jan 14 The following stocks may be affected by news and other factors on Monday:
+HELSINKI Jan 14 The following stocks may be affected by newspaper reports and other factors on Tuesday:

 ** For a summary of upcoming results and forecasts, double click on